Leea Burgundy (Leea coccinea) Indoor Care and Common Problems with Remedies

 Reduce watering during the cold season to maintain the soil slightly moist but do not let the soil dry out completely.

-Make sure that the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy as it can lead to root-rot disease.
+Make sure that the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy as it can lead to root-rot and loss of plant.
+Learn more on how to water houseplants the right way.

 Potting Mix